ashailrizvi/ProductionApp/README.md

 **Quotations Management** (Primary Module)
 - **Create New**: Navigate to Quotations → New Quotation
-- **List & Filter**: View all quotations with status, client, and search filters
+- **List & Filter**: View all quotations with status, client, and search filters (filters persist and apply across all pages)
 - **Edit/Revision**: Full CRUD operations with automated revision workflow
 - **Preview**: Print-preview modal with professional formatting and print capability
 - **Client History**: Track all quotations for each client